LoyolaChicagoBooks/cder/source/activities.rst

 	  every event handler that accesses GUI; explain a bit more in a sidebar (including race conditions etc.)

-.. todo:: consider Q&A-style sidebar on single-threaded GUI model (with brief intro to race conditions, explain how component repaint events are queued, etc.)
+.. todo:: consider Q&A-style sidebar or subsection on single-threaded GUI model (with brief intro to race conditions, explain how component repaint events are queued, etc.)

+.. todo:: show specific scenarios with exact sequence of events

 Background tasks to the rescue
 ------------------------------